 Whatever the season, you can taste the Caribbean, dance the night away and source a Caymanian piece of art as a unique souvenir.

 For foodie fans, the Taste of Cayman is the ultimate island food and wine festival.
 Hosted on the last Saturday in January, this event in Grand Cayman will certainly get your appetite going.

 With a showcase of wine and cuisine to sample from over 40 island restaurants, this popular food festival will tantalize the tasebuds.
 You’ll also find an exciting serving of cooking competitions, live entertainment and kid-friendly activities and games.

-For 2 weeks in mid-April, the Cayman Islands live and breath the Arts.
+For 2 weeks in mid-April, live and breath the Arts.